 To do the Mimosa Pudica Seed Mini Challenge:

 Don’t give parasites the room service they’re demanding.
 Bind and pull them out instead.
-Doing a mini challenge before every meal or snack may help move out parasites.
-You may even find yourself less hungry once you’ve gotten rid of the parasites.
+Doing a mini-challenge before every meal or snack may help move out parasites.
+You’ll likely find you’re less hungry once you’ve gotten rid of the parasites.

 Moreover, temporarily increasing Mimosa pudica seed may help you break through a plateau and reach a new level in your healing journey.